zowe/docs-site/docs/user-guide/configure-caching-service-ha.md

 To learn more about how the Caching Service can be used, see [Using the Caching Service](../user-guide/api-mediation/api-mediation-caching-service).

 :::note
-The Infinispan storage method is recommended for production usage.
+In order to enable the Personal Access Tokens support when using the Caching Service, **Infinispan** is required as the storage solution.
+The Infinispan storage method is also recommended for production usage.
 :::

 ## inMemory